msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+* Minor fix: Relevanssi used `the_category` filter with too few parameters.
+The missing parameters have been added.

 = 4.15.2 =
 * New feature: New filter hook `relevanssi_didyoumean_token` lets you filter Did you mean words before correction.
 You can use this filter hook to exclude words from being corrected.
 * Minor fix: Phrase search couldn't find phrases that include an ampersand if they matched the post title.
 This works now.